-Key Competence 3: Policy and Strategy development and implementation Suitable assessment methods (indicative) dev To be able to influence and contribute to the development of policy and lead the development and implementation Exams W WPBA Lea rning Outcome Target phase Related Learning Outcome DFPH MFPH DOP WR CBD MSF 3.1 Demonstrate knowledge of current national and international policies and strategies that affect health and wellbeing 1 All Х Х Х х X 3.2 Evaluate a situation to define a public health problem and identify objectives; outline the steps required to achieve change and prepare strategic options for action 1 All X X 3.3 Carry out an 'Options Appraisal' of alternative strategic options including consideration of political, social and technical feasibility.
-Write an action plan describing the key steps of your recommended approach 1 All X X 3.4 Demonstrate engagement and co-production with stakeholders, including the public and representatives of the political system, throughout the development of policy, strategy, programmes of work or action plans Any KAs 1, 4,5 & 6 Х X X 3.5 Write a strategy [action plan] to address a need for change to improve a public health or health care issue Any All х 3.6 Lead the implementation of a strategy including demonstrating the ability to solve problems that arise during this process Any All Х Х achieved 3.7 Evaluate the impact of a policy or strategy using an appropriate method, critically analysing whether desired changes have been achieved Any All X ---------- -- ----- -- ----- ----- -- -- -- --- -- -- --
+Competence 3: Policy and Strimplementation ategy dev /elopment Suitab le asse essment metho ds (indi cative) dev Aim: To be able to influence and contribute to the development of policy and lead the development and implementation of a strategy.
+Exams WPBA Learning Outcome Target phase Related Learning Outcome DFPH MFPH DOP WR CBD MSF 3.1 Demonstrate knowledge of current national and international policies and strategies that affect health and wellbeing 1 All X X X X X 3.2 Evaluate a situation to define a public health problem and identify objectives; outline the steps required to achieve change and prepare strategic options for action 1 All X X 3.3 Carry out an 'Options Appraisal' of alternative strategic options including consideration of political, social and technical feasibility.
+Write an action plan describing the key steps of your recommended approach 1 All X X 3.4 Demonstrate engagement and co-production with stakeholders, including the public and representatives of the political system, Any KAs 1, 4,5 & 6 х Х Х throughout the development of policy, strategy, programmes of work or action plans 3.5 Write a strategy [action plan] to address a need for change to improve a public health or health care issue Any All Х 3.6 Lead the implementation of a strategy including demonstrating the ability to solve problems that arise during this process Any All Х Х 3.7 Evaluate the impact of a policy or strategy using an appropriate method, critically analysing whether desired changes have been achieved Any All Х